Bobby Witt Jr. crushes monster home run — longest of his career — and he wasn’t done

 He produced his fourth career multi-home run game and his second since April 11 this season.
 Additionally, his 468-foot blast is the third longest home run of the 2024 campaign behind MLB stars Aaron Judge and Mike Trout.

-Both outfielders hit 473-foot home runs earlier this season.
-However, it was the longest home run in Witt’s career.
+Both Judge and Trout hit 473-foot home runs earlier this season.
+Witt’s shot was the longest of his young career.

+“It seemed like it was a golf ball when he hit it,” Quatraro said.
+“It was just a controlled swing.
+With the power that he has for his size, when he gets it going and catches balls out front, it’s really impressive.”

 Lastly, Witt produced another six-RBI game in his career.
 His most recent six-RBI game included his iconic walk-off grand slam against the Minnesota Twins in 2023.